 Hardside Waterbed Options

 Though not as popular as they once were, hardside waterbeds, their components, and accessories are still available if not in the variety they once enjoyed.
-Sleep On It still supports these beds with complete beds and mattresses, liners, heaters, chemicals, linens, and other accessories. below are examples of different hardside waterbeds available.
+SLEEP on it still supports these beds with complete beds and mattresses, liners, heaters, chemicals, linens, and other accessories. below are examples of different hardside waterbeds available.
 Contact us for specifics.

 Hardside Waterbed Mattresses

 While with proper care a waterbed frame will last nearly forever, the mattress needs to be replaced from time to time.
 A water mattress can lose its ability to offer comfort and good support just like any other type of sleep surface.
 The distinguishing factor between mattress comes down to the amount of material in the mattress.
 It is this material that provides support and motion reduction.
-The most basic water mattress is the full motion or free flow.
+The most basic water mattress is a full motion or free flow.
 This mattress has nothing in it other than water.
 Because it does not reduce motion or provide adequate support it is not recommended for anyone but small children.

 - 1 layer of fiber, no lumbar support, strip reinforced corners, available in super single, queen, and king